the-senior-dev/sm_solid_js/refactoring/final/README.md

+Refactoring:

-1. Apply SOLID
+1. Apply **SOLID**
-   1. Separation of concerns - code should change due to one reason only
+   - Separation of concerns - code should change due to one reason only